 - 2. Administrative confinement under ch.
-DOC 308, if the inmate was not receiving pay immediately prior to that placement and is not participating in an approved work or program assignment while in administrative confinement; - 3.
-Observation under ch.
-DOC 311, if the inmate was not receiving pay immediately prior to that placement and is not participating in an approved work or program assignment while in observation status; - 4.
-Adjustment segregation under s.
-DOC 303.69; - 5.
-Program segregation under s.
-DOC 303.70; or - 6.
-Controlled segregation under s.
-DOC 303.71.

-- (5) WORK ASSIGNMENT PAY PLAN. (a) Each institution shall rank its work assignments on a scale of one to 5 based on the level of skill and responsibility required by each assignment.
+DOC 308, if the inmate was not receiving pay immediately prior to that placement and is not participating in an approved work or program assignment while in administrative confinement; - Observation under ch.
+DOC 311, if the inmate was not receiving pay immediately prior to that placement and is not participating in an approved work or program assignment while in observation status: - 4.
+Disciplinary separation under s.
+DOC 303.73. - 5.
+Controlled separation under s.
+DOC 303.74. - (5) WORK ASSIGNMENT PAY PLAN. (a) Each institution shall rank its work assignments on a scale of one to 5 based on the level of skill and responsibility required by each assignment.
 Range 5 shall include work assignments requiring the most skill and responsibility and range one shall include work assignments requiring the least.
 The department shall ensure that the ranking of comparable work assignments within an institution is consistent.
 The range of the work assignment shall determine the pay rate for the full performance level of the work assignment. - (b) The number of work assignments an institution may have in each range may vary to meet institutional needs, but an institution may not exceed the total allocation of work assignment funds made available to it on the basis of the percentages in Table 309.55.